-172. Exxon is currently running a series of full-page advertisements in print editions and posts in the electronic edition of the New York Times, as well as on Exxon's YouTube channel, in which Exxon misleadingly promotes its efforts to develop energy from alternative sources such as algae and plant waste-efforts that are vanishingly small in relation to the investments Exxon continues to make in fossil fuel production.
+173. Exxon has run a series of full-page advertisements in print editions and posts in the electronic edition of the New York Times, as well as on Exxon's YouTube channel, in which Exxon misleadingly promotes its efforts to develop energy from alternative sources such as algae and plant waste-efforts that are vanishingly small in relation to the investments Exxon continues to make in fossil fuel production.

-173. For example, an online advertisement in the New York Times, accessible to and marketed toward Delaware consumers, promotes the company's development of algae biofuels, but omits that it is extremely resource intensive to produce algae for biofuel on a large scale due to the massive amounts of land and fertilizer needed.
+174. For example, an online advertisement in the New York Times, accessible to and marketed toward Maryland consumers, promotes the company's development of algae biofuels, but omits that it is extremely resource intensive to produce algae for biofuel on a large scale due to the massive amounts of land and fertilizer needed.
 The advertisement also misleadingly tells consumers that Exxon is "working to decrease [its] overall carbon footprint," and that the company's "sustainable and environmentally friendly" biodiesel fuel could reduce "carbon emissions from transportation" by greater than 50%.
-167 https://www.nytimes.com/paidpost/exxonmobil/the-future-of-energy-it-may-come-from-where-you-least-expect.html.